f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 - The **-ot-4** listener defines normal non-TCP/non-UDP IPv4 traffic.

-- The **-ftp, -ftps, -pop3, -smtp25, -smtp587** listeners create paths for each
+- The **-ftp, -ftps** listeners create paths for each respective protocol.
-  respective protocol.

 .. note:: This completes the configuration of SSL Orchestrator as a transparent forward proxy.
-At this point an internal client should be able to browse out to external (Internet) resources, and decrypted traffic will flow across the security services.
+At this point, an internal client :red:`(Desktop-Outbound)` should be able to browse out to external (Internet) resources, and decrypted traffic will flow across the security services.